Transportation in South Florida

 South Florida is one of the most densely populated urbanized areas in the United States overall, being bound by the Atlantic Ocean to the east and the South Florida Water Management District and the Everglades to the west, with a fairly strict Urban Development Boundary (UDB).
-As of the 2010 U.S. census, South Florida is both the eighth most populous and eighth most densely populated metropolitan area in the United States.
+As of the 2010 U.S. census, South Florida is both the eighth-most populous and eighth most densely populated metropolitan area in the United States.

 Now, with a population of over five and a half million people living in an urbanized area of only 1116.1 sqmi, it has an average population density of over 5,000 residents per square mile.
 According to the population as of the 2010 U.S. census, the 35.68 sqmi Miami city proper has an average population density of about 12,139 residents per square mile, with Downtown area, particularly Brickell, being the fastest growing and most dense neighborhoods.

 A major problem for urban planning and effective public transit in Miami-Dade and South Florida is the fact that in terms of planning, it is one of the most sprawled out and automobile dependent metropolitan areas in the United States, with a lot of lowly contrasted medium density development spread throughout the area.
-For example, a very low percentage of the area's office space is located in the Central Business District (CBD) of Miami (only 13%, the lowest in the nation, in 1999).
-Additionally, there has been very little transit-oriented development (TOD).
+A low percentage of the area's office space, only 13 percent, is located in the Central Business District (CBD) of Miami.
 Subsequently, transit access between people and jobs in the city and region remains limited.